 Authors may upload a video associated with their technical paper.
 Submission of a video is optional.
 The uploaded video will be reviewed along with the paper.
 Videos will be submitted for publication to IEEE Xplore, as well as used for promotional purposes at the conference.
 When submitting a video, please follow these guidelines: format (mpeg 4), length (30 seconds), resolution (at least 480p progressive scan), and file size (up to 80 MB).
 If these guidelines cannot be fulfilled, please contact the editorial board.

 Submit your technical paper via PrecisionConference.
-The submission site will open at the beginning of December.

 Topics of Interest